-In response to the disaster, the IRC has deployed mobile response teams to affected areas in Cox’s Bazar who are ready to deliver emergency health and protection services to refugee and local communities.
-Meanwhile, our teams are carrying out a needs assessment to understand the full extent of the damage in the host communities surrounding the refugee camp.
+In response to the disaster, two IRC mobile health teams are on standby to deploy to affected areas in Cox’s Bazar who are ready to deliver emergency health and protection services to refugee and local communities.
+Meanwhile, our teams are preparing to carry out a needs assessment to understand the full extent of the damage in the host communities surrounding the refugee camp.

 Hasina Rahman, IRC Bangladesh Director, said,

 “The present situation underscores the urgent need for long-term solutions to address the vulnerability of Rohingya refugee camps in Cox’s Bazar.
 This includes comprehensive disaster preparedness, infrastructure improvements, and sustainable measures to safeguard the lives and dignity of these displaced communities.

 “As usual, those who are most vulnerable in society —people with disabilities, women, children, and the elderly—have been disproportionately impacted by the disaster in Cox’s Bazar.
 These groups are now in more danger than they were before the floods as a result of the destruction that has destroyed critical infrastructure and created obstacles to humanitarians providing basic services.